 Just like now, we had a President who turned his back on the disease.
 He refused to even say its name.
 Homophobic- without doubt.
-God’s joke on him that his son was gay.
+God’s joke on him that his son is gay.
 I say good for God.

 But Regan did nothing.
 And men kept dying.

 Then it turned out you could get it from blood transfusions.
 Upper-middle-class white women and men started getting it.
-And famous athletes, tennis great Arthur Ashe being the first.
+And famous athletes; tennis great Arthur Ashe being the first.